Shared Hosting, VPS, or Cloud Hosting: Here’s How to Choose the Right One For Your Website

 The costs of VPS and cloud hosting solutions are often comparable.
 Here’s why: You’re paying for different priorities.
 In the cloud, scalability and accessibility are paramount.
 In VPS environments, control and security are your top priority.

-If you're a visual person or simply want to compare these hosting options side-by-side, check out the following table we created.
+If you're a visual person or simply want to compare these hosting options side-by-side, I suggest checking out the following table below.

 Web Hosting Comparison